 You don’t need huge numbers of people to have a visible presence at the post office as people pay their taxes.
 Some of these creative ideas used on tax day can be used at any time, as our struggle goes on year-round.

 Download or order free flyers.
 Check out the Flyers page on our website for materials that you can download for tables and leafleting.
-See the Environment, Taxes and War page for links to resources, including our free “earth cards” shown at the bottom of that page.
+See the Environment, Taxes and War page for links to resources, including our free “earth cards” shown below and on that page.

 Leaflet with the WRL pie chart “Where you income tax money really goes,” with its breakdown of military spending — the government’s deceptive figures, as well as how the dollars are really spent.
 This includes a list that compares the costs of tools for war and tools for peace.
 Order copies from our Publications page, or download a copy from the War Resisters League website.